Sign up to our Newsletter

 Becoming a professional in the legal field can be both rewarding and stressful.
 This profession can offer many benefits, such as job stability, great pay, and benefits.
 However, an unavoidable part of getting into law school is the Law School Admission Test (LSAT).

 Law schools are notorious for being extremely difficult to get into with extensive application requirements, such as LSAT scores.
-However, recently, some law schools have been waiving the LSAT.
-For many people, the LSAT tends to be the one obstacle they can’t overcome.
-So, let’s take a look at law schools to consider if you’re not planning to take the LSAT.
+However, some law schools are now waiving the test.
+Let’s take a look at law schools to consider if you’re not planning to take the LSAT.

 Complete List of Law Schools that Do Not Require the LSAT

 Don’t want to take the LSAT?
-Consider applying to these law schools.
+Consider applying to these law schools that don’t require it.

 • Harvard Law School*